Rafael-FerreiraM/Rafael-FerreiraM/README.md

 * Proficient in C#, .NET Framework, and .NET Core
 * Experienced in ASP.NET MVC and Web API development
-* Familiar with SQL Server and NoSQL databases
+* Familiar with SQL Server and other databases
-* Experience with cloud platforms such as Azure and AWS

 **Contact Me:**